-- Arrive at school for 8.45am.
-Remain in playground until lining up time (signalled by ringing the bell)

-- Hang up coats, stow away PE kit

-- Settle quietly into designated place in class

-- Ask to leave the room, to go to toilet etc

-- Line up to go into the hall before assemblies

-- When not seated, keep chairs tucked under tables

-- Tidy tables before break times

-- Wash hands before lunch

-- Say Grace before going into lunch
+- Early Birds arrivals arrive at 8.25am and go straight to class. - Arrive at school for 8.45am go straight to class. - Hang up coats, stow away PE kit - Settle quietly into designated place in class and engage with the Early Morning Task - Ask to leave the room, to go to toilet etc - Line up to go into the hall before assemblies - When not seated, keep chairs tucked under tables - Tidy tables before break times - Wash hands before and after break and lunch - Say Grace before going into lunch